PorametPat/phd-thesis/chapters/chapter_3.typ

 Alternatively, from @eq:var-data, we can estimate the quantity by sampling the control parameters $x_1$ first, then perform experiments multiple times with the control parameters to collect the sample $y$ from the conditional distribution $p(y|x_1)$.
 We then repeated with $x_2, ..., x_m$ to approximate the joint $p(x, y)$.
 With this method, we form the specialized dataset such that, we can also benchmark the model performance using probability distribution measures such as @jsd in addition to the optimality of the model.
 In the @sec:boed-experiment, we will disucss the use of the data-variance approach in the device characterization experiment.

+=== Bayesian Optimization approach

+While, a Bayesian optimization is initially design for Gaussian process, it might possible to adapt the algorithm and mathematical model to the probabilistic model such as Graybox model.
+For example, an expected improvement, one of the acquisition functions, need the mean and variance of the observations, and the observed best observation to calculate the metric @kamperisAcquisitionFunctionsBayesian2021.
+So we can use the probabilistic Graybox as a surrogate model.
+Then the function to be optimized is a function of distance between distributions.
+This approach require a specialized dataset to implement.

 // #let caution-rect = rect.with(inset: 1em, radius: 0.5em)
 // #inline-note(rect: caution-rect, fill: orange.lighten(80%))[